brocaar/chirpstack-docs/docs/project/guides/connect-device.md

-If you do not see a _JoinRequest_, but you did see a _JoinRequest_ in the **LoRaWAN frames** tab of your gateway, then it is likely that you have misconfigured the DevEUI of your device.
+If you do not see a _JoinRequest_, but you did see a _JoinRequest_ in the **LoRaWAN frames** tab of your gateway, then it is likely that you have mis-configured the DevEUI of your device.

 #### Uplink data